I was 17 when I first decided to be a writer. Before that, I was an artist – or at least, I drew non-stop from the age of two on.

 But it took being laid off from the shelter job due to county-wide budget cuts to finally become a freelance writer, something I had always wanted to be but could never financially afford to do.
 When there’s no steady paycheck coming in, it’s easy to look for opportunities in hidden places – like the time I convinced a marketing company for financial institutions that it needed a writer to write profiles and bios for its competing banking clientele.
 I’ve been a full-time freelance writer for over 24 years now, working in a wide array of writing fields, and I am the author of four books sold on Amazon and other sites.

-I am also touching base with my neglected artistic side – working on my first painting in 30 years, learning how to draw digitally on a tablet, and creating a comic strip.
-Life, it seems, really is a circle.
-What goes around comes around again, if you work at rediscovering the good parts from the past that you’ve discarded or forsaken in the busyness of living life.
+I am also touching base with my neglected artistic side – I just finished my first painting in 30 years and am about to begin a second one, I am learning how to draw digitally on a tablet, and I am trying my hand at creating a comic strip.
+Life, it seems, really is a circle, if you work at rediscovering the good parts from the past that you’ve discarded or forsaken in the busyness of living life.

 Still, writing is my first love and I look forward to my next challenging opportunity.
 Contact me if that’s you.